tylerqr/ai.archives/custom-rules.md

 ## Core Rules

-- **ALWAYS USE WRAPPER SCRIPT**: Use `./ai.archives/run_archives.sh` for all archive operations
+- **SEARCH USING WRAPPER SCRIPT**: Use `./ai.archives/run_archives.sh search` for searching archives
+- **WRITE DIRECTLY TO ARCHIVES**: Always write archive content directly to the archives directory via the symlink
 - **NEVER EDIT .cursorrules DIRECTLY**: This file is auto-generated
 - **SEARCH BEFORE ADDING**: Always search archives before adding new content to avoid duplicates
-- **ARCHIVE ENTIRE SCRATCHPAD**: When archiving, always include the entire scratchpad content
+- **INTELLIGENTLY CATEGORIZE CONTENT**: Analyze content to determine the most appropriate project and section

 ## Quick Reference